MS in Education: TESOL

 - State Tests and Seminars: All students will be advised by the Advisor of additional New York State certification requirements (tests, seminars, etc.).

 Financial Aid Possibilities

-Unfortunately there are very limited internal or external support for students at Masters level.
-However, those seeking their first initial certification (i.e., have no prior NYS certification) may wish to apply to the Teacher Opportunity Corps through the following link: http://www.qc.cuny.edu/Academics/Degrees/Education/Pages/TOC.aspx.
+Students seeking their first initial certification (i.e., have no prior NYS certification) may wish to apply to the Teacher Opportunity Corps through the following link: https://www.qc.cuny.edu/Academics/Degrees/Education/Pages/TOC.aspx.

 LCD 701.
 Introduction to Linguistics.
 3 hr.; 3 cr.
 Structural aspects of language most relevant to the ESL and/or literacy teacher.

 LCD 702.
 Teaching English Sentence Structure I. 3 hr.; 3 cr.
 Prereq. or coreq.: LCD 701.
 Introduction to the grammar of English and applications to teaching ESL, Part I.